UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 we do that, let's cover one of the simplest, yet most useful, Git commands:
 `git status`.

-The `git status` command gives you information about the current state of a Git repository.
+The `git status` command gives you information about the current state of work when working with a Git repository.
 Let's take a look at an example with our recently cloned `git-good-practice` repository.
 We first need to make sure that we're located in the root folder of the repository.
 In the example below, this is contained within the parent folder `~/repositories`, so we first change directories with